stackblitz/docs/docs/guides/user-guide/getting-started.md

 ![GitHub URL prompt](./assets/github-repository-prompt-modal.png)

-After you provide the URL, click on the "Open repository" button, which will redirect you to the StackBlitz editor.
+After you provide the URL, click on the "Open repository" button, which will redirect you to StackBlitz.

 ![Codeflow](./assets/codeflow-view.png)